vacu9708/Study-records/Web development/Authentication/readme.md

 ![image](https://github.com/vacu9708/Fundamental-knowledge/assets/67142421/9ee27101-d1a0-4dcc-b843-46a4c9c8f9e9)<br>
 The decoupling between the session object and the server can be achieved by storing session objects in a separate session storage like Redis.<br>
 #### Problem of the Session storage:
-1. If the session storage itself experiences a failure, it can result in the loss of all sessions, impacting all servers that rely on the session storage.
+1. If the session server itself experiences a failure, it can result in the loss of all sessions, impacting all servers that rely on the session storage.
 2. Retrieving sessions from an external session server introduces additional network I/O, potentially leading to decreased performance.

 # OAuth 2.0